 Required Volunteer Training

-A three-hour “Domestic Violence 101” orientation is required for all types of volunteer opportunities.
+A “Domestic Violence 101” orientation is required for all types of volunteer opportunities.
 This orientation covers Helpmate’s services and the basic dynamics of domestic abuse.
-A 14-16 hour classroom training and additional observational training is also required for FJC Reception Support, Hotline Advocacy and Case Mgmt.
-Support.
+A 14-16 hour classroom training and additional observational training is also required for FJC Reception Support, Hotline Advocacy, and Prevention Education.
 These orientations and trainings are offered three times a year—usually in January, May, and September.

 Contact Christy Price for more information about volunteer opportunities and training schedules: 828.254.2968, ext.
 112 or email@example.com